-It works by accepting PUT/POST/DELETE HTTP requests on behalf of the service.
-If the service is up, then it relays the event immediately; if the service is down it saves the message until the system can process it.
+It works by accepting PUT/POST/DELETE HTTP requests on behalf of another system.
+If the other system is up, then Miranda relays the event immediately; if the other system is down, Miranda saves the message until the system can process it.

-As we move towards an "always on" internet and its associated systems, we need more reliability from the systems being created.
-For one reason or another, the systems being created don't always have that reliability.
+As we move towards an "always on" internet and its associated systems, we need more reliability from the microservices that a system depends on.
+For one reason or another, the microsevices being created don't always have that reliability.
 What is really needed is a way of making an unreliable system reliable.

 It works by "sitting in front" of the underlying system and accepting writes (HTTP POST, PUT and DELETE) for the underlying system and recording them.
 If the underlying system is online, the writes are handed off immediately.
-If the underlying system is offline, then the writes are saved and played back in the order that Miranda received them to the underlying system when it is online.
+If the underlying system is offline, then the writes are saved and played back in the order that Miranda received them.

 clcl Denver/Boulder Cybersecuirty meetup 8/10/2017 (pptx)Download